bsciretti/py10x-engine/README.md

 In debug mode are shown comment and the register content step-by-step.
 It's opened with the shell parameter "debug"

 ## Differences beetween P101 and this
-* P101 has the RS command that exchanges R and D in magnetic cards introduction because MC introduction deletes D-F registerregisters.
+* P101 has the RS command that exchanges R and D in magnetic cards introduction because MC introduction deletes D-F registers.
 In this emulator there is no this deletion so there is no RS

 ## Functions
 ### Done